 We imagine a society where organisations are structured, funded and trained to enable many possibilities for support & recovery (including therapy, advocacy & legal services, community-based, creative and peer-led programs).
 Particularly, that a variety of therapeutic and trauma-informed interventions (statutory, psychiatric and private) become more readily available and offered in a way that is deeply attentive to the need for empowerment, care and connection by people competent to work with the after-effects of trauma, abuse and neglect.

-to encourage the development of safe and enlightened self-help, psychoeducation for survivors, creative resources and responses to trauma, and peer-support through survivor gatherings and forums.
+to encourage the development of safe and enlightened self-help, peer support, creative and community responses for and by survivors

 Our activities fall within three strands of work:

 Survivor-led research and policy work to address the need for survivor’s voices in academic research, public policy, standards of training and practice and to create psychoeducation materials to guide survivors in making informed choices about their own recovery.

 Survivor-led training and consultancy to help organisations and professionals and training providers to draw on the expertise of survivors themselves and support the develop and delivery of trauma-informed and survivor-sensitive services.

 Survivor-led creative projects, self-help and peer-led initiatives to support survivors, including our peer-support gatherings, our online peer-support group and initiatives such as exploring the role of creative expression and spirituality in trauma recovery.